gu-fan/riv.vim/README.rst

     e.g. `xxx.rst <xxx.html>`_ `xxx.py <xxx.py>`_

+* Scratch:

-* Scratch: The scratches which is auto named by date, is a place for writing diary or hold idea and thoughts.
+  The scratches which is auto named by date, it is a place for writing diary or hold idea and thoughts.

   `:RivScratchCreate` `<C-E>cc`
   `:RivScratchView` `<C-E>cv`

-* Todos : you can add todo items , and it's datestamp, also edit them easily.
+* Todos :

+  You can add todo items , and it's datestamp.

   + [ ] this is a todo item of todo-box style.
   + Double Click on it or use '<C-E>ee' to switch the todo/done status.
   + [ ] 2012-06-23 this is a todo item with datestamp
+  + Double Click on datestamp to change it's date.
   + [X] 2012-06-23 ~ 2012-06-23 a todo item of done.
   + DONE 2012-06-13 ~ 2012-06-23 a todo item of TODO/DONE keyword.
   + FIXED a todo item of FIXME/FIXED keyword.